Intel-Internship-2025/ai-form-assistant/Project Documentation/README.md

 # Project Documentations

 This folder contains the documented details of the project, containing the Project Presentation and the Project Report.
 The Project Report is uploaded for detailed Reference to particular topics in the Presentation, if something is unclear or needs more detailed elaboration for better understanding.
-- The Presentation focuses the basic technical implementations made by GENAI-2 in this Project
+- The Presentation focuses the basic technical implementations made by GENAI-2 in this Project.
 - The Report presents a broader perspective of the Project including its technical angles, market needs, relevence, significance, social aspects and many other perspectives necessaary for proper establishment of the Project.